klekkala/uscilab3d_api/3duNet/README.md

 ```
 ---
 ### 2) Training 3DUNet
+Note that When training, we need to change ResUNet.py lines between 134 and 164 under folder 'models', change nn.Upsample(scale_factor=(1, x, x) to nn.Upsample(scale_factor=(1, 0.5x, 0.5x)。
+The reason behind this is that the code was designed for two gpu, we assume you are using 1 gpu machine.

 1. Firstly, you should change the some parameters in `config.py`,especially, please set `--dataset_path` to `./fixed_data`
 All parameters are commented in the file `config.py`.
 2. Secondely,run `python train.py --save model_name`